Overview of Arkansas Testing Requirements

 - completion of an approved program at an Arkansas institution, or if an out-of-state applicant, graduation from a regionally or nationally accredited institution

 - submission of an official transcript indicating at least a bachelor's degree (master's degree when required) to the Office of Professional Licensure

-- verification of successful completion of the grade-level-appropriate Principles of Learning and Teaching test and the appropriate Praxis II® Subject Assessments (when applicable); see Arkansas Test Requirements table for specific score requirements
+- verification of successful completion of the grade-level-appropriate Principles of Learning and Teaching test and the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests), when applicable; see Arkansas Test Requirements table for specific score requirements

 For more information on educator licensure in Arkansas, visit the Educator Licensure section of the Arkansas Department of Education website.